jameshfisher/jameshfisher.com/_posts/2017-07-21-gowayfest-talk.md

 title: 'Golang''s realtime garbage collector at GoWayFest, Minsk'
 tags:
   - talk
+summary: >-
+  Presented "Go garbage collector" talk at GoWayFest in Minsk, met fellow Gophers, and did some tourism around Belarus and Ukraine.
 ---

 Will Sewell and I gave our "Go garbage collector" talk at [GoWayFest](https://goway.io/) in Minsk.